 From April 2021, our inspectors resumed visiting pharmacies that had previously not met all the standards, focusing on those pharmacies with published inspection reports where a six month re-inspection is due.
 Our inspectors are visiting these pharmacies to check whether they are meeting all the standards for registered pharmacies, and the inspector will produce a report for publication.
 We are also inspecting pharmacies newly entered onto the register that have not previously been inspected.

 During this period, we will be continuing with our support calls to pharmacies to discuss their contingency planning.

 As we have done throughout the pandemic, we will continue to act quickly on any information we receive which suggests a risk to patient safety by undertaking intelligence-led inspections.

-We are currently reviewing what a more risk-based and proportionate routine inspection programme would look like, to be introduced from the end of June.
+We are currently reviewing what a more risk-based and proportionate routine inspection programme would look like, which will start later in the year.

 How can I contact my inspector for advice about coronavirus?

 You can send an email to email@example.com and your query will be passed onto an inspector or other relevant member of the team.